“In a split second you could ruin your future, injure or even kill others as a distracted driver…are you prepared for that?”

-If you’d like me to share my experiences with you, at your place of work, at your school, family or a group you are involved with, please get in touch with me… I am based in Chicago.
-I customize each presentation in order to ensure that my message is understood by everyone.
+If you’d like me to share my personal story with you, at your place of work, at your school, family or a group you are involved with, please get in touch with me… I am based in Chicago.
+I customize each presentation in order to ensure that my message is internalized by everyone.
+Speaker fees allotted according to location, audience size, format, and duration of presentation.
+Join the 100+ organizations that have had me come out and speak.

 CONTACT EMAIL : ben@benpohlspeaks.com